Federal Student Aid Programs

 The College administers the full range of Title IV Federal Student Aid Programs.
-These include the Federal Pell Grant, the Federal Supplemental Educational Opportunity Grant (SEOG), the Federal Work Study Program and the William D. Ford Direct Loan program for Federal Stafford loans.
+These include the Federal Pell Grant, the Federal Supplemental Educational Opportunity Grant (SEOG), the Federal Work Study Program and the William D. Ford Federal Direct Loan program.
 To be considered for funding from these programs, a student must submit the Free Application for Federal Student Aid (FAFSA) indicating Southern Vermont College School Code (003693).
 The FAFSA may be completed online at www.fafsa.ed.gov.

-Please Note: To be considered for SEOG or Federal Work Study, the Institutional Student Information Report (ISIR), which is generated by filling out the FAFSA, must be received by the College no later than March 1 for the summer and fall semesters or November 1 for the spring semester.
+Awarded to Pell Grant recipients.
+Funds are limited and awarded based on availability of funding.
+To be considered for SEOG or Federal Work Study, your processed FAFSA application, needs to be received by the College no later than March 1 for the summer and fall semesters or November 1 for the spring semester.

 Federal Grant awarded to students who have participated in TRiO programs while in high school.
 For example: Talent Search, Upward Bound and other volunteer activities, and/or TRiO Programs.

 The FWS program provides on- and-off-campus employment opportunities for eligible students.
 To be eligible, a student must demonstrate financial need through submission of the FAFSA.
 FWS employees typically work six to ten hours per week and pay rate is determined by the college.
 Students awarded FWS cannot earn wages in excess of their award amount.
 Students must maintain a minimum GPA of 2.0 in order to work.
-Students are responsible for finding a position through the Work Study Coordinator in the Financial Aid Office.
+Students are responsible for finding a position through the Work Study Coordinator in the Student Financial Services Office.
 Before commencing employment, students must complete FWS paperwork, W-4 and I-9 forms.Academic Eligibility for Federal Title IV Programs

 For more information on any of these programs, please contact firstname.lastname@example.org or 802-447-6317.